AVSystem/Anjay-lite/doc/sphinx/source/PortingGuideForNonPOSIXPlatforms/NetworkingAPI/MinimalSocketImplementation.rst

     add_executable(anjay_lite_minimal_network_api src/main.c src/net.c)

-The `examples/custom-network/minimal/src/net.c` file will contain the custom network compatibility layer implementation.
+The `examples/custom-network/minimal/src/net.c` file contains the custom network compatibility layer implementation.

 Limitations
 -----------

-To ensure clarity, the implementation includes only essential functionality and has the following limitations:
+For clarity, this example includes only essential functionality and has the following limitations:

-- Supports only the UDP protocol.
+- Supports only UDP protocol.
-- Supports only IPv4 addresses.
-Connecting to IPv6 addresses is not possible.
+- Supports only IPv4 (no IPv6 connections).
 - Does not preserve the local port between multiple connections to the same server.
 - Does not validate input parameters.
-- Implements minimal error handling.
+- Performs minimal error handling.
 The return values of several POSIX functions are not checked, including:

     - ``fcntl``